bobbyiliev/introduction-to-bash-scripting/content/012-bash-functions.md

 }
 ```

-You can also omit the `function` keyword in the beginning which would also work:
+You can also omit the `function` keyword at the beginning, which would also work:

 ```bash
 function_name() {